Forensic Science Degree

 Degree & Education Requirements to become a Forensic Accountant

-To become a forensic accountant you will need to complete a bachelors degree, preferrably in accounting.
+To become a forensic accountant you will need to complete a bachelors degree, preferably in accounting.
 You may complete a bachelors degree in criminal justice with a focus in forensic science or general criminal justice; however, you will need at least 24 credits towards accounting coursework.
 You will want to become a CPA and preferabbly, also a CFE, which stands for Certified Fraud Examiner.
 Many schools are now offering courses in forensic accounting specifically as new legislation has spurred the need for more individuals skilled in the internal audit process.
 Getting a masters degree will make you a stronger candidate for jobs and will generally provide you with larger compensation.

 As a forensic anthropologist, you will be working with the medical examiner and coroner to help make identification when human remains are found.
 Your goal is to estimate the sex, age, height, and race.
 The job is not for the faint at heart as it involves assistance in recovering human remains ane examining abnormalities in the skeleton or tissues for clues to the cause of death.